Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 If you need some exercise after indulging in the amazing local produce and wine, then a hike up to Balancing Rock in Girraween National Park is a great option.

-This walk is a 3.6km return, typically taking around 90 minutes to 2 hours to complete.
-As well as Balancing Rock it takes in the Granite Arch, another of the cool rock formations in the area.
+This walk is 3.6 km return and typically takes 90 minutes to 2 hours to complete.
+In addition to Balancing Rock, it takes in the Granite Arch, another cool rock formation in the area.

 Just make sure you have shoes with good grip for this walk, and prepare to scramble on all fours for parts of the climb to the top.
 The views are well worth the effort.

-The start of the above walks is about a 30 minutes drive from Stanthorpe.
-The National Park has a range of walking trails through picturesque landscapes of massive granite outcrops that protrude from the ground, flowing streams, deep plunge pools, gorgeous waterfalls, wildlife and fauna.
+The start of the above walks is about a 30-minute drive from Stanthorpe.
+The National Park has a range of walking trails through picturesque landscapes of massive granite outcrops protruding from the ground, flowing streams, deep plunge pools, gorgeous waterfalls, and wildlife and fauna.

 Location: Walks start from the car park at Bald Rock Creek Camping Area, Pyramids Road Ballandeen